 I was eager to learn what it was like to live in the Russian Far East; a typically brutal, dismal environment.
 From the moment I landed ashore and saw the 3 plastic tables set up with their lace clothes blowing in the wind and the little wooden stage with a banner, I knew this was going to be a spectacular day.

 What it’s like to Live in the Russian Far East

 Russian Far East Landscape

-The town was long and simple with two dirt roads, a hospital, bar, police station, school, government building, and church.
+The town was long and simple with two dirt roads, a hospital, a bar, a police station, a school, a government building, and a church.
 As we walk down the dirt roads that make up the town there’s no hiding that the village is rough looking.

 Rusted containers were everywhere as that’s how all of their supplies get delivered and the containers seldom get picked up.
 The buildings were all made of metal and bars were on all the windows.
-The building that weren’t made of metal were abandoned and falling apart due to the harsh environment.
+The building that wasn’t made of metal was abandoned and falling apart due to the harsh environment.

 I immediately noticed that all of the apartment buildings had windows with lace curtains and plants hanging in the windows.
 Their summers are really short, so I thought it was touching how they used every bit of sunlight they could to grow plants for the short season.

-Fascinated with remote cultures like me?
+Fascinated with remote cultures like I am?
 Read what it’s like to live in the Canadian Arctic on the shores of the Arctic Ocean.